decidables/decidables/packages/detectable/src/threshold.md

 suggestive of signal and noise.
 But SDT doesn't require this.

-The threshold can be set higher, so that stronger evidence must be measured for the model to `Respond Present` (and thus `Respond Absent` for a wider range of values).
-In this case, we say that the model is biased towards responding `Absent`:
+The threshold can be set higher, so that stronger evidence must be measured for the model to :key[Respond Present] (and thus :key[Respond Absent] for a wider range of values).
+In this case, we say that the model is biased towards responding :key[Absent]:

 <sdt-example-model>
   <sdt-control run pause reset trials="10" duration="500"></sdt-control>